 People’s Choice Award: Chosen by consumers, fish and chips lovers across Australia will be able to nominate and vote for their favourite at www.fishandchipsawards.com.au

-Judged Fish and Chips Award: Each state and territory will select a small number of entries from the top of the People’s Choice Awards category for judging by a mystery panel.
+Judged Fish and Chips Award: The top shops in each state and territory (top of the People’s Choice Awards category) will be selected for judging by a mystery panel.
 Judges will use a consistent process across all jurisdictions, tally the results and select a winner.
 Each jurisdiction will select their own judging panel for the assessments.
-The FRDC will appoint two national judges to undertake final judging two week prior to the Awards announcement on 28 September 2017.
+The FRDC will appoint two national judges to undertake final judging two week prior to the Awards announcement in October 2018

-- Choice [5%] – Seafood menu offers a range of Australian seafood.
+- Choice [10%] – Seafood menu offers a range of seafood, including Australian seafood.

 There are two aspects in voting - the number of people who voted and more importantly the score – as this is what the winner will be selected on.
 The score is based on the star rating, which are weighted against a scale of importance.
 For example taste is worth 50 points - each star is worth 10 points.